Coconut Walnut Banana Bread

 I am going to go right ahead an admit that I am addicted to this Coconut and Walnut Banana Bread!
 Its such a an easy to make recipe that I find myself making all sorts of variations to ready on the go for those busy mornings.
 Its super tempting to buy a slice filled with unhealthy ingredients with your morning coffee, I get it.
 I have done that any times in the past.
 But after I learnt how to make this easy recipe I dont feel bad eating two slices in a row. haha!
 So Dillon doesnt like walnuts or any kind of nuts in breads... yeah I know right?
 But I do so we came to an agreement and he just has to pick them out :p I have another recipe (will upload that soon) that uses oat flour and is equally delicious, also supe easy to make.

-- 1 1/2 cups mashed very ripe bananas
+1 cup mashed very ripe bananas (about 3 - 4 bananas)

-- 2 cup flour (or whole wheat flour)
+1 1/2 cup all purpose flour (or whole wheat flour)

-- Add mashed banana, eggs, ghee, maple syrup, greek yogurt, sugar and vanilla extract to a mixing bowl and mix with a paddle attachement till everything is combines OR add everything to a blender and blend till smooth.
+Add mashed banana, eggs, ghee, maple syrup, greek yogurt, sugar and vanilla extract to a mixing bowl and mix with a paddle attachement till everything is combined OR add everything to a blender and blend till smooth.